Historical Marker Details

 MEEK/ELLIOTT THE TERRIBLE TRAIL

 Weary Oregon Trail emigrants, eager to ease travel or gain mileage, often attempted cutoffs and shortcuts.
-While many of these alternate routes proved successful, others …
+While many of these alternate routes proved successful, others did not–they became roads to ruin for some and the end of the trail for …

 Read More